Build AXP.OS

 Semaphore can be configured in different ways:

-If you want to setup a systemd service (recommended), follow this or for a quick one:
+If you want to setup a systemd service (recommended), you can use the following one:

 echo > /etc/systemd/system/semaphore.service < _EOF